-- To cope up with the iron deficiency, it is suggested to eat food made in iron pots.
+- To cope with the iron deficiency, it is suggested to eat food made in iron pots.

-- A mixture of apple juice, beetroot juice, and honey is an excellent home remedy for the patients.
+- A mixture of apple juice, beetroot juice, and honey is an excellent home remedy for patients.
 It can be taken twice a day.

 - One teaspoon turmeric juice with honey is also a good home remedy for anemia.

 That is how Ayurveda treats the problem of anemia of chronic kidney disease.

 - Diabetes, Chronic Kidney Disease, and Special Populations